NickLowery/StoryCircles/README.md

     above, and apostrophes.
 - On your turn, if the previous sentence has ended, you can propose a paragraph break or ending the story.
 Unanimous consent is required for either.
-This is how my friends and I used to play the game...
+This is how my friends and I used to play the game.

-The app doesn't attempt to check that "words" are real words, or that grammar makes sense, etc. It just tried to make sure that punctuation can only be used in reasonable ways and that the typography will make sense in that framework.
+The app doesn't attempt to check that "words" are real words, or that grammar makes sense, etc. It just tried to make sure that punctuation can only be used in reasonable ways and that the typography will make sense in the context of words and allowed punctuation.

 The app also provides users the ability to see a list of finished stories and read them, as well as very basic author profile pages with a list of stories the